Angoumian: Upper Angoumian

 The upper Angoumian, also called Bourg-des-Maisons Formation, can be fairly easily recognised in the countryside by its rather arid aspect with a typical flora of junipers and dwarf bushes growing on it.
 The total thickness of the upper Angoumian varies from 20 to 40 m.
 The type locality is at Bourg-des-Maisons.

 Its lowermost member of up to 20 m thickness is composed of grey to cream-coloured, rudist bearing, cryptocrystalline limestones.
 Texturally they are wackestones grading into mudstones.
 They weather in a nodular and prismatic fashion and are interlayered with microcrystalline limestones rich in fine debris and bioclasts.

 The fossil content is dominated by rudist biostromes.
 The rudists are represented by Durania cornupastoris, Praeradiolites ponsi, Radiolites praesauvagesi, Radiolites radiosus, Radiolites trigeri, Biradiolites quadratus, Biradiolites angulosus, Vaccinites praepetrocoriensis, Vaccinites petrocoriensis, and Hippurites requieni var. subpolygonia.
 The benthic fossils present indicate a calm and not very deep depositional environment; they comprise lamellibranchs, acteonellidae, nerineoidea, chaetetids, miliolids, and others.
 In some places, the top part undergoes a facies change to more agitated conditions, especially towards the West and near Périgueux (deposition of cream-coloured, coarse, bioclastic limestones, which are much less recrystallised; their grain size is over 2 mm and they can show large cross-beds).

 The second member demonstrates pronounced thickness variations (from 8 to 12 m).
 In contrast to the first member it is composed either of micrites that are slightly debris-bearing, or of microcrystalline limestones rich in debris.
 Both rock types enclose the same fauna as the first member.
 The second member likewise can change its facies to calcarenites of the beachrock type.
 (These calcarenites persisted near Paussac and near Toulon (Périgueux) right from the lower Angoumian onwards).

 The upper Angoumian closes with about 5 m (to as much as 15 m in places) of grey to yellow, platy, marly limestones interlayered with yellow marls.
 Enclosed fossils are again rudists (Praeradiolites praesinuatus, Praeradiolites praecoquandi, Vaccinites petrocoriensis, and Hippurites requieni), and chaetetids (sponges).
-The benthic microfauna is quite prominent and contains the foramnifera groups rotaliida, discorbidae, and textulariida with the species Valvulammina picardi or Arenobulimina sp. as well as the ostracode species Bairdia, Cythereis, and Pterygocythereis.
+The benthic microfauna is quite prominent and contains the foramnifera groups Rotaliida, Discorbidae, and Textulariida with the species Valvulammina picardi or Arenobulimina sp. as well as the ostracod genera Bairdia, Cythereis, and Pterygocythereis.